Jonathan Taplin: Film production

 In early 1973, Taplin moved to Los Angeles where he was introduced to a young film editor who had worked on the Woodstock documentary, Martin Scorsese.
 Scorsese, who had just finished shooting his second feature, Boxcar Bertha, for Roger Corman, showed Taplin his script named Season of the Witch (co-written with Mardik Martin).
 Changing the title to Mean Streets at the suggestion of their mutual friend Jay Cocks, Taplin later told Peter Biskind that "I was naive enough to think that if I could have produced 150 concerts, I could produce a movie."

 Taplin raised US$500,000 independently and Scorsese cast Harvey Keitel and Robert De Niro.
 Shot in 34 days, the film was eventually sold to Warner Bros. for distribution.
-The film was hailed by many critics as one of the most original American films of the 1970s; The New Yorkers Pauline Kael said it was "a true original, and a triumph of personal filmmaking" and "dizzyingly sensual".
+The New Yorkers Pauline Kael said it was "a true original, and a triumph of personal filmmaking" and "dizzyingly sensual".
 In 1997, Mean Streets was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 After Mean Streets Taplin produced or executive produced The Last Waltz, Under Fire, My Science Project, Until the End of the World, To Die For and three long-form documentary series The Prize (Public Broadcasting Service), Native Americans (TBS), and Cadillac Desert (PBS).
 He was also instrumental in the distribution of Shine when he ran the American division of Pandora (a Paris-based film distributor that controlled the distribution rights to Shine).

+In 1996 Taplin founded (along with Richard Baskin and Jeremiah Chechik) one of the first Internet streaming media companies, Intertainer.
+Intertainer obtained licenses for streaming movies and TV from Warner Bros, MGM, Universal and Sony.